sbamboo/dumb/README.md

 `READ Ix07,Sx06`<br>
 Reads the content of the file in Sx06 as raw bytes to Ix07.
+The first byte of the content is assumed to be the BlobStore-Config byte.

 `REDR Sx06`<br>
 Reads the content of the file in Sx06 as raw bytes to RESULT.